yc25744/SADA_Highest_Profit_Ans/README.md

 3. Use **Jupyternotebook** to start the code and convert to .py after

-4. For the Part 3, I could use basic **ETL** skill to connect with postgresql.
+4. For the Part 3, I could use basic **ETL** skill to connect with postgresql

 ## Challenge: highest-profit